All links go directly to official Fort Collins, Colorado government websites.

 Vital Records

 Fort Collins residents can access vital records through various government channels.
 The Colorado Department of Public Health and Environment's Vital Records website is the primary source for birth certificates, death records, and marriage licenses.
-The Colorado Archives and Genealogy portal also houses a wealth of historical vital records, providing valuable information for those researching their family history.
+The Colorado Archives and Genealogy portal also houses extensive historical vital records, providing valuable information for those researching their family history.
 Individuals seeking to obtain or verify these important documents can use the resources available through the local and state government.

 Business & Licensing Records